am0nt31r0/Password-Analysis/README.md

 QWE123!"# $sds1                          15                                      60                                      Weak
 123456789                                9                                       36                                      Bad - Dictionary
 QWE123!"# $sds1zxczxc4"3r1 a             28                                      140                                     Excelent
+C3kGUJeV98c234_34                        17                                      68                                      Strong

 Statistics:
-- Total passwords analysed: 9.
+- Total passwords analysed: 10.
 - Number of excelent passwords: 1.
-- Number of strong passwords: 0.
+- Number of strong passwords: 1.
 - Number of weak passwords: 2.
 - Number of poor passwords: 4.
 - Number of bad passwords: 0.
 - Number of bad passwords contained in the dictionary: 2.
 - The smaller password has the size of 6 characters.
 - The biggest password has the size of 28 characters.
-- The average size is 11.
+- The average size is 12.
 ```